ciudadanointeligente/legislative/README.md

 You can try loggin in with `admin@ciudadanointeligente.org / benito`

+### Enable / Disable Display Agenda

+in Chile, an Agenda is the roadmap of a congressman when works out of the congress, then, the agenda is a recopilation of what are they doing in is own District that represent. for default the config of display this section is disabled and if you wanna enable this one, only need add the following line on your private_legislative.yml with the url pointing to an API, like [Morph.io](http://morph.io/), to consume this information if you dont use Morph.io just forget the line 'morph_io_api_key'

+    morph_io_api_key: ~
+    agendas_url: ~
+    agendas_enabled: ~

+the API response need an Array of bills, [here is an example](https://api.morph.io/ciudadanointeligente/pmocl-agendas/data.json?key=YOUR_API_KEY&query=select%20*%20from%20%27data%27)

 ### Picture profile of a congressman

 if you need adjust the crop size of the thumbnails, only need setup a few values on private_legislative.yml